Thomas Cook & Son: Non-family ownership

 With the boom in travel in the Edwardian era, John Mason Cook's sons, Frank Henry, Thomas Albert and Ernest Edward, were even more successful than their father and grandfather had been at running the business.
 In 1924, the company was renamed Thomas Cook & Son Ltd., after acquiring limited liability status.
 Frank and Ernest opened a new headquarters in Berkeley Street, London in 1926, but unexpectedly sold the business two years later to the Compagnie Internationale des Wagons-Lits et des Grandes Express Européens, operator of the Orient Express.

 After the Fall of France, the Paris headquarters of the Wagons-Lits company was seized by the Germans, and the British assets taken over by the Custodian of Enemy Property.

-In 1942, Thomas Cook & Son was sold to Hays Wharf Cartage Company, which was owned by the four major British railway companies.
+In 1942, Thomas Cook & Son was sold to Hay's Wharf Cartage Company, which was owned by the four major British railway companies.
 The company was nationalised along with the railways in 1948, becoming part of the British Transport Commission.

 In the late 1950s, the company began showing information films at town halls throughout Britain to promote "foreign holidays", particularly France, Italy, Switzerland and Spain.
-The company sold "inclusive tours" (package holidays) using scheduled airlines but refused to sell cheap package holidays which compromised on quality and service.
+The company sold "inclusive tours" using scheduled airlines but refused to sell cheap package holidays which compromised on quality and service.
 As a result, the company began to lose market share during the 1950s and 1960s, although its operating profits exceeded £1 million for the first time in 1965.
 The company was denationalised in 1972, when it was acquired from the British Government by a consortium of Trust House Forte, Midland Bank and the Automobile Association.
 Midland Bank acquired sole control in 1977.

 The company's name was altered from Thomas Cook & Son, Ltd, to Thomas Cook Group Ltd in 1974, and the company began to relocate most of its administrative functions from London to Peterborough in 1977.